Graphic Design

 Inspiration for the logo came from a bird's eye view of one the first agaves my dad visited in Mexico.
 With the majority of tequila brands opting for a side profile view of the agave plant, Rico wanted to stand out with a different perspective.

-In the second iteration, I opted for a simpler graphic that removed the black outline and changed the teal to solid black.
-While this logo felt bold and impactful, the outline was an uneven circle and lacked the sharp, pointed leaves known to a blue weber tequilana.
+I opted for a simpler graphic that removed the black outline and changed the teal to solid black.

-In the final iteration, I extended the leaves to echo the sharpness of the original outline while refining the border into a perfect circle for clean, consistent formatting.
-I kept the leaves solid black to preserve a minimalist, modern feel that aligns with DRT's branding.
+I extended the leaves to echo the sharpness of the original outline while refining the border into a perfect circle for clean, consistent formatting.

 TYPOGRAPHY

 At the beginning of this journey, I had only been responsible for the agave logo.
 The typeface was chosen by a designer in Mexico and the labels were designed by Rico using Microsoft Publisher.
-As my graphic design skills improved, I was tasked with recreating the labels in Adobe Illustrator and what I soon discovered surprised me.
+As my graphic design skills improved, I was tasked with recreating the labels in Adobe Illustrator and as a maximalist, I felt these old logos were just way too plain for a premium, up-and-coming tequila.

 Labels